Terbeche/Set-Up-Webpack/README.md

 # Set-Up-Webpack

-> This is our microverse awesome books project on html + css+ modular javascript.
+> This is our microverse awesome books project on html + css+ modular javascript and webpack.

 ## Built With